GabrielDWu/GabrielDWu.github.io/_posts/2022-05-16-adversarial-perturbations.markdown

 # Adversarial Perturbations

 The authors of this paper were able to find *adversarial perturbations* for state-of-the-art deep neural nets.
 Say that our network correctly classifies an image $$I$$ as "coffeepot".
-An adversarial perturbation is a small change $$\Delta$$ such that the network classifies $$I' = I + \Delta$$ as something else entirely, such as "macaw" (addition of images is done exactly how you would expect: add up the the RGB values, pixel by pixel).
+An adversarial perturbation is a small change $$\Delta$$ such that the network classifies $$I' = I + \Delta$$ as something else entirely, such as "macaw" (addition of images is done exactly how you would expect: add up the RGB values, pixel by pixel).
 Surprisingly, $$\Delta$$ can be so small that it is barely perceptible to the human eye -- they were able to find perturbations that changed the RGB color value of each pixel by at most $$10$$ (on a scale from $$0$$ to $$255$$).

 <div style="text-align:center;font-size:14px">
 <img src="/assets/adversarial-perturbations/coffeepot_plus_delta.png" width="100%"> <br>